 - If you are making a real fire with real wood, and this is the best way to braai, make a big fire from the outset.
 Do not make a medium-sized fire and add more wood later.
 By the time the second batch of wood has burnt out, the coals from the first batch will be half dead.
 Once the meat goes onto the fire, the process will be over quickly, so if you want to stand around the fire and discuss life with your guests for a few hours before you eat, make a medium-sized fire by all means.
 But when you intend to braai, add lots of wood, wait until it’s burnt out, then braai.

 - If the petrol station only had wet wood available and you have to use charcoal, light quite a lot of it.
 For a small braai, consider half a bag.
-It’s not uncommon for me to use a whole bag of charcoal when braaing steaks for a dinner party.

 - If you are wondering whether you have enough heat, then the answer is probably no. For these easy steps to a perfect steak to work, you need peace of mind that your coals are extremely hot.
 This is essential.

 The exact height of your grid is not important.
 Anything between 5 and 15 centimetres is fine.